AaronG-Engineer/SimpleSnsSystem/README.md

 - Events successfully posted, stored in S3, and email notifications sent via SNS
 - Responses were parsed and displayed correctly on the site

+## Troubleshooting

+During the build, I ran into a few issues and fixed them along the way:

+- **CORS Problems**
+  My API Gateway wasn’t accepting requests from the frontend — fixed by turning on CORS for each endpoint and redeploying the API.

+- **Weird JSON Response from Lambda**
+  Lambda gave me a response with a string inside the body.
+I had to use `JSON.parse()` twice in my JavaScript to get the actual message out.

+- **Site Looked All White After Changes**
+  When I swapped in tutorial code, my styling disappeared.
+Turned out a broken URL and a missing CSS link caused a JavaScript error that broke the layout.
+Once I fixed the `fetch()` call and re-checked the CSS file, it worked again.

+- **Accidental Line Breaks**
+  There was a sneaky line break in one of my `fetch()` calls — made the code crash silently.
+I used VS Code to spot it and fix it.

+- **Endpoint Security**
+  I kept my real API endpoints out of the repo for safety.
+I tested everything fully, then removed the live links during cleanup.

 ## Clean-Up

 Once functionality was confirmed: